 - Travel home

-- On the Road Travel Blog
+- On the Road Travel Stories

 This old miners' track crosses the southern Paparoa Range between Barrytown, north of Greymouth, and Blackball in the Grey Valley.

 Hector’s dolphins.
 Beanbags shaped like sea lions, and sometimes also the real thing.
 A petrified forest stretch of coast.

 Wellington is physically defined by the harbour, and its greatest civic amenity is, without doubt, its waterfront precinct.

 Quite apart from the other delights of Queen Elizabeth II Park on the Kāpiti Coast – and there are many...